Kotlin/anko/README.md

 }
 ```

 You can still use this tag if you want.
-And it would be much easier to extend DSL as you have to declare only one `ViewManager.customView` extension function.
+And it would be much easier to extend DSL as you have to declare only one `ViewManager.customView` function.
+See [Extending Koan](#extending-koan) for the futher information.

 ### Styles

 Koan supports styling.
-Style is simply a function that accepts Any (object base type in Kotlin), and this function is applied for the View itself, and then recursively to each child of a View if it is a ViewGroup.
+Style is simply a function that accepts View, and this function is applied for the View itself, and then recursively to each child of a View if it is a ViewGroup.

 ```kotlin
 verticalLayout {